aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 arn:aws:cloudformation:us-east-1:115717706081:stack/east-test-1/e1b9e6a0-d5f6-11eb-8498-0a374cd00e27
 ```

-To update your Kubernetes config for you new cluster, copy and run the `east-test-1.easttest1ConfigCommand25ABB520` (the middle command) command in your terminal.
+To update your Kubernetes config for you new cluster, copy and run the `east-test-1.easttest1ConfigCommand25ABB520` command (the second command) in your terminal.

 ```
 aws eks update-kubeconfig --name east-test-1 --region us-east-1 --role-arn <ROLE_ARN>